 Since bedrooms are such individual spaces, there’s a lot of diversity in what needs to happen.
-Most homeowners should at least rotate and flip innerspring mattresses, and store out-of-season sheets and clothing.
+Most homeowners should at least rotate and flip innerspring mattresses or at least swap them out for Beautyrest Mattresses every six to ten years, and store out-of-season sheets and clothing.
 Also go through your closet, and donate or Freecycle items you haven’t worn in the last 12 months.
 For carpets and mattresses, consider using a professional cleaning service.
 Figure a typical mattress will cost about $70-$90 to clean, a bargain considering how much time you spend in bed.

 Even if you’re getting your carpet professionally cleaned, you still need to break out the vacuum, says Leslie Reichert, owner of The Cleaning Coach.
 Use the hose attachment to get to the hidden particles along baseboards, under your bed, and in your curtains, favorite environments of dust mites.
 If you have a large-capacity dryer, throw curtains in on high heat for good measure to kill the little pests.